Spending a little time online can add up to big savings.

 Going online for textbooks The growing number of online sites are either retailers, which rent and sell textbooks, or marketplaces, which search for the best prices from various retailers.
 All these sites claim that they can save you “up to” 90 percent on textbooks, but your savings, while still substantial, is likely to be less than that.

 The retail sites Chegg and textbooks.com sell and rent new and used books, and e-textbooks.
-Bookbyte and rentbooks only sell and rent used books.
+Bookbyte sells and rents only used books.
 Better World Books sells new and used books in print form exclusively.

 Once on a site, type in the ISBN number in the search bar to learn your price.
 Some retailers require you to select whether you want to rent, buy or sell first.
 Depending upon the retailer and how much you’re spending, shipping can be free.
 Check the homepage for daily discount codes, too.
 For rentals, the debit or credit card used for the transaction remains on file until the book is returned.
 Remind your student to save the box the books arrive in for easier returns (a return shipping label is usually included or can be printed later).